Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Derivation of the KdV--Burgers equation

 with the overline a spatial average $\overline{f} \coloneqq \lim_{L\to\infty} \int_{-L}^{L} f \dd{x} / (2L)$.
 Additionally, we assume the surface pressure $p(x,t)$ is a Jeffreys-type forcing \citep{jeffreys1925formation},

-Here, $P$ is proportional to $(U-c)^2$, with $c$ the phase speed and $U$ the wind speed (\cf{} \cref{sec:press_mag}), and $P>0$ corresponds to (`onshore') wind in the same direction as the wave while $P<0$ denotes (`offshore') wind opposite the wave.
-We use a Jeffreys forcing for its analytic simplicity and clear demonstration of wind-wave coupling.
-Jeffrey's separated sheltering mechanism is likely only relevant in special situations (\eg{} near breaking, \citealp{banner1976separation}, or for steep waves under strong winds, \citealp{tian2013evolution,touboul2006interaction}).
+Here, $P$ is proportional to $(U-c)^2$, with $c$ the wave's nonlinear phase speed and $U$ the wind speed (\cf{} \cref{sec:press_mag}).
+Note that $P>0$ corresponds to (`onshore') wind in the same direction as the wave while $P<0$ denotes (`offshore') wind opposite the wave.
+We use a Jeffreys forcing for its analytic simplicity and clear demonstration of wind--wave coupling.
+Jeffrey's separated sheltering mechanism is likely only relevant in special situations (\eg{} near breaking, \citealp{banner1976separation}, or for steep waves under strong winds, \citealp{touboul2006interaction,tian2013evolution}).
 Additionally, numerical simulations of sinusoidal waves suggest the peak surface pressure is shifted approximately \SI{135}{\degree} from the wave peak, while Jeffreys would give a \SI{90}{\degree} shift~\citep{husain2019boundary}.
-However, a fully dynamic coupling between wind and waves---necessary for an accurate surface pressure over a non-sinusoidal, dynamic water surface---is outside the scope of this paper.
+However, a fully dynamic coupling between wind and waves --- necessary for an accurate surface pressure over a non-sinusoidal, dynamic water surface --- is outside the scope of this paper.
+Furthermore, the applicability of Jeffreys forcing to extreme waves means our theory could apply to the wind forcing of rogue waves in shallow water~\citep{kharif2008influence}.